th-otto/tos1x/tospatch/README.md

 # Known BUGS

- * Some patches that replace single items in the resource files (like icons) will only work with the german version for now.
-Replacing the whole resource file should work though.

  * Creating relocated images for TOS versions 1.06 and 1.62 currently does not work.
 Do not use that feature.

 # Future

-Some of the patches that can be applied can also be activated when compiling the source.
-Others may follow.
+Most of the patches that can be applied can also be activated when compiling the source.
 See the file [patchdef.h](/common/patchdef.h) for available options.